microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

 For more details on the schema of the gallery file, view the [Gallery JSON schema](./schema/gallery.json).

-## How to create a gallery file
+## How to create and name a gallery file
 Create a gallery file with the above schema under the `\gallery` folder.

- // TODO about naming convention
+ The gallery file name must follow the following convention:

+ `{type}`-`{resourceType}`.json

+ `{type}` is the Workbook type like 'tsg', 'performance', 'insights', 'workbook', etc.

+`{resourceType}` is the ARM resource type where slashes in the resourceType are replaced with `'-'`.

+For example, if your workbook type is 'workbook' and your ARM resource type is 'microsoft-insights/components', then your gallery file should be named `workbook-microsoft.insights-components.json`.

 ### Gallery Restrictions
 - A template can be associated with one or more galleries